Legal Protection For Workers

 Sexual harassment is illegal.
 Yet victims often feel trapped or helpless.
 You worry about your job.
 You worry you won’t be believed or that you will get fired for speaking out.
 You don’t want to make waves or get anyone in trouble – you just want it to stop.

 You do not have to put up with the abuse.
 You will not be alone when you decide to speak up.
-Our employee rights lawyers will support you in reporting harassment and filing a claim.
+Our sexual harassment lawyers will support you in reporting harassment and filing a claim.
 We will support you through the process of holding the employer accountable for what you have suffered.